oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

 | remediate   | The ‘remediate’ action tasks the recipient enclave to eliminate the vulnerability or attack point.
 Remediate implies that addressing the issue is paramount.

 ### 2.2.3 Target Vocabulary
 The TARGET is the object of the ACTION (or alternatively, the ACTION is performed on the TARGET).
-The baseline set of TARGETs is summarized in Table 2-3 and a full description of the targets and their associated specifiers is documented in the property tables in Section 3.
+The baseline set of TARGETs is summarized in Table 2-3 and a full description of the targets and their associated specifiers is documented in the property tables (TBSL).

 **Table 2-3.
 Summary of Targets.**